hashicorp/terraform-provider-google/website/docs/r/developer_connect_connection.html.markdown

 * `stage` -
   (Output)
   Output only.
 Current step of the installation process.
-  Possible values: `STAGE_UNSPECIFIED`, `PENDING_CREATE_APP`, `PENDING_USER_OAUTH`, `PENDING_INSTALL_APP`, `COMPLETE`
+  Possible values:
+    STAGE_UNSPECIFIED
+    PENDING_CREATE_APP
+    PENDING_USER_OAUTH
+    PENDING_INSTALL_APP
+    COMPLETE

 * `message` -
   (Optional)
   Output only.
-Message of what the user should do next to continue the installation.
-  Empty string if the installation is already complete.
+Message of what the user should do next to continue the installation.Empty string if the installation is already complete.

 * `action_uri` -
   (Optional)
   Output only.
 Link to follow for next action.
 Empty string if the installation is already complete.

 ## Timeouts